 The top priority for this area of the City's Capital Improvements Program continues to be arterial and residential street rehabilitation and resurfacing.
-Since 1996, General Obligation (GO) Bond and Sales Tax programs have provided \$661 million for street construction and rehabilitation.
-In 2008, voters approved a \$452 million streets package to repair arterial and residential streets and bridges throughout the City of Tulsa over five years.
-In 2013, voters approved another \$624.9 million in general obligation bonds and dedicated sales tax; to repair arterial and residential streets throughout the City.
-In 2016, voters approved a permanent 0.085% tax increase to fund routine and preventative street maintenance, as well as some infrastructure and limited operational funding for the City's public transportation system.
+From 1996 through 2007 General Obligation (GO) Bond and Sales Tax programs have provided \$1,113 million for street construction and rehabilitation.
+In 2013, voters approved another \$624.9 million in general obligation bonds and dedicated sales tax to repair arterial and residential streets throughout the City.
+In 2013, voters approved a permanent 0.085% tax increase to fund routine and preventative street maintenance, as well as some infrastructure and limited operational funding for the City's public transportation system; the tax went into effect in 2016.
 Following on the successful strategy of funding major street improvements with GO Bonds, Tulsa voters in November of 2019 authorized the issuance of \$427.0 million to continue the progress begun under the 2008 Fix Our Streets program.
 An extension of the Improve Our Tulsa sales tax was also approved which will contribute additional funds toward roadway improvements from 2022 to 2026.
+In August 2023, the voters approved an extension to the Improve Our Tulsa II program, titled Improve Our Tulsa III, that would provide \$170.5 million in general obligation bonds and \$126.3 million in sales tax for street maintenance and upgrades.
+The general obligation bonds portion of Improve Our Tulsa III began in FY24 with plans to issue through FY29.
+The sales tax portion of Improve Our Tulsa III will begin on January 1, 2026, and continue through June 30, 2030.